Messi to give Camp Nou press conference on Sunday after Barcelona exit

 There are numerous reasons why Messi could be calling a briefing amid the ever-developing saga of his future, with the forward likely to attempt to shed clarity on his situation.

-The fact that he has chosen to hold it at the home of his former club however could yet suggest that his departure is not as much of a done deal as thought.
+The fact that he has chosen to hold it at the home of his former club, however, could yet suggest that his departure is not as much of a done deal as initially thought.

 Messi was set to put pen to paper on a new five-year deal earlier this month after returning from holiday, at a significant wage reduction in order to help ease Barca's financial woes.